Frequently Asked Questions

 6) GTA/GRA and paid student worker positions (Optional)

 - We have approximately 3 GTA/GRA positions available on each campus.
 We also have paid student worker positions available.
 To apply for positions, you must complete the Optional ‘Program Materials/Questions’ section of the CSDCAS application.
-These positions are not available for students in our online program.
+These positions are offered to 1st and 2nd year students attending our campus program.
+They are not available for students in our online program.

-- I have not taken all the required pre-requisite courses, where do I list those that I plan on taking?
+- I have not taken all the required Pre-Requisite Coursework, where do I list those that I plan on taking?

 - When entering your transcripts in CSDCAS, you can select ‘in-progress’ or ‘planned’ for those pre-requisites that have not yet been completed, are in-progress, and/or those that you plan on taking.
-Also, in the ‘Program Materials/Questions’ section, there is a place for you to list those same pre-requisites.
+There is also a place for you to list those same pre-requisites in the ‘Program Materials/Questions’ section.

-- If I don’t finish all the pre-requisites, will my application still be considered?
+- If I haven’t finished all the pre-requisites, will my application still be considered?

 - What do I do if I have not taken CSD 4417 Interdisciplinary Evaluation Team (IET).